-Colorado has adopted a second set of Family and Medical Leave Insurance (FAMLI) program regulations for private employers and self-employed individuals and developed a dedicated website.
-The voter-approved law (CO Rev. Stat. § 8-13.3-501-524) will provide eligible employees with partial wage replacement for 12–16 weeks of leave, depending on the circumstances.
+Colorado has adopted Family and Medical Leave Insurance (FAMLI) program regulations for private employers and self-employed individuals.
+The state has also developed a dedicated website with FAQs that address contribution rates, premium remittal, leave eligibility and duration, and other useful topics related to the voter-approved law (CO Rev. Stat. §§ 8-13.3-501 to 8-13.3-524).
+Beginning in 2024, the program will provide eligible employees partial wage replacement for 12–16 weeks of leave, depending on the circumstances.
 Employees will be able to take paid leave for many of the same reasons permitted under the federal Family and Medical Leave Act (FMLA).
 The program also will extend paid leave so victims of domestic violence, sexual assault or stalking can handle related issues.

 The law applies based on where an employee works, regardless of residence.
-Under the rules (7 CCR 1107-1.5.6C), an employee’s wages will be subject to premiums for all services performed within and outside of Colorado where:
+Under the rules (7 CCR 1107-1.5.4B), an employee’s wages are subject to premiums if any of the following apply:

-1. The employee’s entire service is performed within Colorado; or
+1. The employee’s entire service is performed within Colorado.

-2. The employee’s service is performed both within and outside of Colorado, but the service performed outside of the state is incidental to the employee’s work within Colorado — for example, is temporary or transitory in nature and consists of isolated transactions; or
+2. The employee’s service is performed both within and outside of Colorado, but the service performed outside of the state is incidental to the employee’s work within Colorado — for example, is temporary or transitory in nature and consists of isolated transactions.

-A. The base of operations is in Colorado, or if there is no base of operations, then the place from which services are directed or controlled is in Colorado, or
+A. The base of operations is in Colorado, or if the employer has no base of operations, then the place from which services are directed or controlled is in Colorado.

-B. The base of operations or place from which some part of the service is directed or controlled is not in any state in which part of the service is performed, but the individual's residence is in Colorado.
+B. The base of operations or place from which some part of the service is directed or controlled is not in any state where part of the service is performed, but the employee’s residence is in Colorado.